WilsonH918/EnergyStocks_HistoricalPrice_DataPipeline/README.md

     pip install beautifulsoup4

 # Acknowledgments
-This script was developed by @teikkeat80 and @WilsonH918 as co-authors.
+This project was originally developed by @teikkeat80 and @WilsonH918 as co-authors.
 Please feel free to suggest improvements and report any bugs.